floraison/flor/doc/procedures/readme.md

 * [length](length.md) - Returns the length of its last collection argument or the length of the incoming f.ret
 * [and, or](logo.md) - When `and` evaluates the children and returns false as soon as one of returns a falsy value.
 Returns true else.
 When `or` evaluates the children and returns true as soon as one of them returns a trueish value.
 Returns false else.
 * [loop](loop.md) - Executes child expressions in sequence, then loops around.
+* [map](map.md) - This is the classical "map" procedure.
+It accepts a collection and a function and yields a new collection.
 * [match](match.md) - "match" can be thought of as a "destructuring [case](case.md)".
 * [matchr, match?](matchr.md) - Matches a string against a regular expression.
 * [move](move.md) - Moves a cursor to a given position, a kind of local goto.